 45 CFR 1357 - This webpage includes the text from the Code of Federal Regulations regarding child welfare issues.

-ACYF-CB-PI-13-03 - This Program Instruction (PI) provides instruction to tribes on the June 30, 2013 Submission of the Annual Progress and Services Report (APSR) required under Title IV-B of the Social Security Act (the Act) for the Stephanie Tubbs Jones Child Welfare Services and Promoting Safe and Stable Families (PSSF) Programs, and the Chafee Foster Care Independence Program (CFCIP), including the Education and Training Vouchers (ETV) program; submission of the CFS-101, Part I, Annual Budget Request; Part II, Annual Summary of Child and Family Services; and Part III, Annual Expenditures for Title IV-B, Subparts 1 and 2.
+ACYF-CB-PI-15-04 - This Program Instruction (PI) provides instruction to Tribes on the June 30, 2015, submission of: (1) the Annual Progress and Services Report (APSR) required under Title IV-B of the Social Security Act (the Act) for the Stephanie Tubbs Jones Child Welfare Services and Promoting Safe and Stable Families (PSSF) Programs; the Chafee Foster Care Independence Program (CFCIP); and the Education and Training Vouchers (ETV) Program; and (2) the CFS-101, Part I, Annual Budget Request; Part II, Annual Summary of Child and Family Services; and Part III, Annual Expenditure Report—Title IV-B, subparts 1 and 2, CFCIP, and ETV, as applicable.

 Programs Covered in a Tribal CFSP/APSR